Effective Practices

 - In courses for non-STEM majors, provide opportunities for students to do science, think like a physicist, and apply physics to things they care about and experience in their everyday lives, as well as to work in their own disciplines.
 See the section on Courses for Non-STEM Majors for details.

 - Set clear for each course, provide assessable learning outcomes with course syllabi, and design course activities and exams to be consistent with the stated learning objectives and each other.
 Consider outcomes based on goals for, e.g., physics content knowledge, conceptual understanding, problem-solving skills, scientific reasoning skills, , attitudes, beliefs, , and agency.
-See the section on Supporting Research-Based Teaching in Your Department for guidance on how to design and assess courses based on program-level and course-level student learning outcomes.
+See the section on Supporting Research-Based Teaching in Your Department for guidance on how to use a cyclic process to design, assess, and improve courses based on student learning outcomes.

 - Articulate to yourself and to your students goals that might otherwise be implicit.
 Recognize that goals that are not stated clearly to students can create a hidden curriculum that impacts teaching and learning.